 - BS Metallurgical Engineering 1983

-Kiehl is involved in church activities and Alzheimer's work.
-She runs marathons and relishes what she calls "the joys of children."
-She has three, Sam, Lilli and Isabelle.
+Kiehl is involved in church activities and Alzheimer’s work.
+For entertainment, she runs, swims and does hot yoga, and relishes what she calls “the joys of children.”
+She has three – Sam, Lilli and Isabelle.
 The family resides in Fort Worth.